Splitting Symplectic Monodromy: The conifold and its inexact deformations

 \begin{cor} Let $0 \neq t \in \bR$.
 In the inexact deformation $(W_0,\omega_t)$, the two core Lagrangian 3-spheres are disjoint. \end{cor}

-\begin{proof} The two matching spheres now meet the central singular fibre in copies of a circle $S^1 \times \{pt\} \subset \bC^*\times \bC^*$, where the circles for the two different matching spheres differ by a translation of flux $t$. \end{proof}
+\begin{proof} The two matching spheres now meet the central singular fibre in copies of a circle $S^1 \times \{pt\} \subset \bC^*\times (\bC\vee\bC)$, where the (first factor) circles for the two different matching spheres differ by a translation of flux $t$. \end{proof}

 Note that the Lagrangian $S^1 \times S^2 \subset (W_0,\omega_0)$ which was fibred over a matching path between the outermost critical values is no longer Lagrangian, since the two-sphere factor has acquired positive area.
 The space $W_0$ carries an action by symplectic parallel transport of the mixed braid group $MBr_3$.
 Consider the generator given by the lift of a half-twist, in $\bC$, along a matching path between the two critical values of type $a$.
 Observe that this is also naturally a lift under a map $W_0 \to T^*S^2$ (forgetting the second coordinate on each fibre) of the Dehn twist in the $S^2$, which no longer has infinite order after the inexact deformation of $\omega$.
 Similarly, the twists in the core spheres now commute, since these are now disjoint.